cherryaudio/docs/content/collections/cherry-audio/poly-fm-station.md

     content:
       -
         type: text
         text: 'Algorithm 6 configures operators 1, 2, and 3 as audio sources, and operator 4 as a the sole mod source (with feedback loop).
-Algorithm 6 also resembles the gearshift pattern of my uncle''s ''74 Triumph Stag, which had some wicked electrical issues. '
+Algorithm 6 also resembles the gearshift pattern of my cousin''s ''71 Jensen Interceptor, which had chronic brake fluid issues. '
   -
     type: set
     attrs: